luxuguang-leo/everyday_leetcode/Leetcode_types.md

 - [ ] 340   Longest Substring with At Most K Distinct Characters	Sliding Window
 - [ ] 395   Longest Substring with At Least K Repeating Characters	Sliding Window
 - [ ] 159   Longest Substring with At Most Two Distinct Characters	Sliding Window
+- [x] 438   Find all anagrams in a string #Sliding Window
 - [x] 1143  Lonest Common Subsequence. #DP #2

 ### Palindrome